pdobsan/oama/README.md

 - Before opening an issue search old issues (both open and closed) and check whether similar problems have been raised or solved before.

 - Attach the **complete output of the `oama printenv`** command.
-Do not remove lines, get confidential values redacted by replacing them with XXXXXX.
-  Indicate what kind of `client_id/secret` you are using.
+Do not remove lines, get confidential values redacted by replacing them with `<some explanation>`.
+In particular, indicate what kind of `client_id/secret` you are using.
+For example, `<my own app id registered with google>`.

 - Send also full error messages and related syslog entries.
 Even when `oama` was called by another program which could have hidden its error messages you might see them in the syslog.